Finally, a real dark mode for SQL Server Management Studio!

 SQL Shades themes the things you use on a daily basis and is getting more complete with every release.
 See any blatant omissions?
 Check the Roadmap to see if it's already on the list, and give it a vote!

 A few.
 You can open the settings dialog from the Tools → SQL Shades Settings menu.

 Can I change how code looks in the script editor?

 Yep!
 Script editor text colors, fonts, and sizes can be set via SSMS' Fonts and Colors settings.
 Find it under Tools → Options → Environment → Fonts and Colors.

-Can I use my own custom color scheme with SQL Shades?
+Can I get more color choices for SQL Shades?

 Can I still use SQL Shades if I'm blocked from running the installer?

 Yes, if you have write access to Program Files and can copy these files from another computer:

 - %ProgramFiles(x86)%\Microsoft SQL Server Management Studio 18\Extensions\SqlShades18.pkgdef (if using SSMS v18)